ASML became the chokepoint for cutting-edge chips

 Key Takeaways

-• Without EUV, manufacturing a 5nm node would require roughly 100 patterning steps; EUV collapses 3-4 cycles into one at the 7nm node.
+• Without EUV, a 5nm node requires ~100 patterning steps; EUV collapses three or four cycles into one, making advanced nodes economically viable.

 Hacker News Comment Review